About the Project

 About The Project

-The ICARUS project has received funding from Horizon Research and Innovation Actions, and its duration will span 36 months.
+The ICARUS project has been funded by Horizon Research and Innovation Actions, with a duration of 36 months.

 The overarching aim is to foster the development of optimal methodologies, rooted in enhanced innovative technologies, and conceptual frameworks grounded in market access insights that span entire value chains.
 This aims to expedite the global expansion of sustainable aviation biofuels production.
 The key outcomes will encompass: